camille-rouet/PDG-Arena-extra/readme.md

 — The script used to analyse the simulations and plot the result figures

+The following files are in simulation-data/paper-PDG-Arena/:

+> inventories/2024-05-06_GMAP_publication/

+— This folder contains the virtual inventories used in the simulation

-> simulation-data/paper-PDG-Arena/2024-05-07_GMAP_publication.RData
+> Rdata/2024-05-07_GMAP_publication.RData

 — A Rdata file containing the simulation results (see the accompanying readme file)

+> sites_description/LAImax_PROBAV_GMAP.csv

+— Data table describing the Leaf Area Index per plot

+> sites_description/soil_CASTANEA_GMAP.csv

+— Data table describing the soil texture of GMAP sites

-> simulation-data/paper-PDG-Arena/multiScripts_copy.txt
+> multiScripts_copy.txt

 — The script used to launch the simulation

-> simulation-data/paper-PDG-Arena/simulations-meta-informations.txt
+> simulations-meta-informations.txt

 — It contains simulation meta-information such as software version

-> simulation-data/paper-PDG-Arena/sites_description/LAImax_PROBAV_GMAP.csv

-— Data table describing the Leaf Area Index per plot

-> simulation-data/paper-PDG-Arena/sites_description/soil_CASTANEA_GMAP.csv

-— Data table describing the soil texture of GMAP sites

 ## License